On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: EXPERIMENTAL DETAILS

 \paragraph{\Cref{fig:graphoid_vs_graphical_sachs}} For the experiment in \cref{fig:graphoid_vs_graphical_sachs}, we use the dataset from \citet{sachs2005causal} as provided in the \texttt{causal-learn} package and the ground truth graph given in the original paper.
 We repeat the experiment 1000 times.
 For each run, we draw a causally sufficient subset (i.e., a subset such that according to the ground truth graph, there is no hidden confounder) of five variables using rejection sampling, and we draw a bootstrap sample of the same size as the original dataset.
 We then apply the algorithm from \cref{prop:markov_network_markovian} using a topological ordering of the ground truth graph and the Fisher $Z$ test to get a DAG.
 As the significance threshold of the tests, we used $\alpha = 0.001$.
-In no instance was the expected ground truth recovered.
-From this DAG, we derive purely graphically redundant CI-statements via \cref{prop:sufficient_cond_non_graphoid} and \cref{cor:iterated_sufficient_redundancy}.
+In no instance the expected ground truth was recovered.
+From this DAG, we derive PGM-redundant CI-statements via \cref{prop:sufficient_cond_non_graphoid} and \cref{cor:iterated_sufficient_redundancy}.
 We conduct these tests and report the fraction of CI-tests, where the graphical implication contradicts the empirical test result.
-For this, we ignore examples where we did not find any purely graphically redundant or Graphoid-redundant CI-statements, respectively.
-This reduces the effective sample size to 974.
 After conducting a test, we add it to the set of previously conducted tests.
 Finally, we conducted a Mann-Whitney $U$ test for the null-hypothesis that the distribution of errors is not stochastically ordered.
-We found a $p$-value of $p=4.10\cdot 10^{-181}$.
+We found a $p$-value of $p=2.92\cdot 10^{-144}$.